 These small bugs are tan or yellow-brown in color, with long front legs that they use to grip their prey.
 When they fold their wings, they make an X pattern on their backs.

 Their most significant feature is the ‘beak’ (rostrum).
 This is a piercing needle-like protuberance from the mouth, tucked under the chin when not in use.
 They also exhibit bulbous eyes on slim heads and long noticeable antennae.

 Nabids have voracious appetites and are indiscriminate eaters, quickly devouring any insects in range.

-They prey on many garden pests and, in particular, devour vast numbers of ‘herbivores’ like leafhoppers, aphids, and cabbage worm caterpillars.
+They prey on many garden pests and, in particular, devour vast numbers of ‘herbivores’ like leafhoppers, aphids, four-lined plant bugs, and cabbage worm caterpillars.
 They also get through eggs, larvae, thrips, and spider mites on their daily hunts.

 Farmers also find them useful in controlling the population of Colorado potato beetles, feeding on the eggs and nymphs.

 Unfortunately, they also eat other beneficial insects, but on balance, keep the harmful types down in sufficient numbers to be valuable pest eliminators.